The world's No. 1 competitive pinball player is a 19-year-old

 (SOUNDBITE OF ARCHIVED RECORDING)

-E LEFKOFF: And the moment I saw my score passed 1.5 million, that's when I turned around and gave my dad a hug after I won.
+E LEFKOFF: And the moment I saw my score pass 1.5 million, that's when I turned around and gave my dad a hug after I won.

 A LEFKOFF: That was more than a hug.